The Wildflower Garden (EYFS)

 Homework in Foundation

-Each week, we ask that all children read with somebody at home at least three times a week (As per your signed school agreement.)
+Each week, we ask that all children read with somebody at home at least three times a week.
 This could be any adult or an older sibling or friend.
 Every little bit of reading really does help children on the learning journey.
-Please write in your children’s communication dairy when you read with your child each day.

-Please bring your child’s book bag to school every day.
-This will help when we change their books Please read this story book several times with your child – Talk about the cover, ask them to tell you what is happening when you read it again and talk about the characters.
-At the end of the week, encourage your child to tell you the story, using the pictures to guide them.
+Each day, a box with story books will be placed outside the classroom.
+Please help your child to choose a book to take home to enjoy together.
+You can read this story book several times with your child – Talk about the cover, ask them to tell you what is happening when you read it again and talk about the characters and where the story is set.
+Encourage your child to tell you the story, using the pictures to guide them.

 Check out the blogs below to see what we've been doing in our classes!